 It was easy to use the magic wand to select the background and add a Gaussian and lens blur to the image in Photoshop.

-In original image, your eyes go back and forth between the bog knot and the gorilla; in the edited image the first thing to capture your eyes is the gorilla.
+In the original image, your eyes go back and forth between the bog knot and the gorilla.
+In the edited image the first thing to capture your eyes is the gorilla.

 Achieving a similar result in Lightroom took me more than 1 hour.